CENTRAL IOWA QUILT SEW-CIETY

 Day: The first (1st) Tuesday of the month

 A set amount will be budgeted each year to be used as directed by the board.
-Any unused amount will be carried to the next year's program fund for future educational programs.
+The Board of Directors can allocate funds needed at their discretion.

-Meetings are held monthly and all Guild members are welcome to attend.
-Any concerns must be written and presented to one (1) of the Board of Directors prior to a board meeting to be placed on the meeting agenda.
+Meetings are held monthly, and all Guild members are welcome to attend.
+Any concerns must be written and present to one (1) of the Board of Directors prior to a board meeting to be placed on the meeting agenda.

 The purpose of the website is to keep members informed of upcoming meetings, and relay any interesting information relating to the Guild.
 Any member can have pertinent information added to the website by contacting the Secretary or Website Chair.